mozilla/metric-hub/README.md

 For more information on how to add metric definitions please see the [docs on docs.telemetry.mozilla.org](https://docs.telemetry.mozilla.org/concepts/metric_hub.html)

-All metric definitions can and should be referenced in other tooling and their configurations, including jetstream, OpMon, [BigQuery ETL](https://docs.telemetry.mozilla.org/concepts/metric_hub.html#using-metrics-in-etl-queries), and [python scripts](https://docs.telemetry.mozilla.org/concepts/metric_hub.html#using-metrics-in-python-scripts).
+All metric definitions can and should be referenced in other tooling and their configurations, including jetstream, OpMon, [BigQuery ETL](https://docs.telemetry.mozilla.org/concepts/metric_hub.html#using-metrics-in-etl-queries), and [Python scripts](https://docs.telemetry.mozilla.org/concepts/metric_hub.html#using-metrics-in-python-scripts).
 All metrics are also made available in auto-generated Looker Explores, from which visualizations and dashboards can be generated.

 Jetstream specific configs or defaults can be added in the `jetstream/` directory.
 OpMon specific configs or defaults can be added in the `opmon/` directory.